MetOffice/CSET/docs/source/contributing/code-review.rst

 (e.g., q-q plots) this should include a general "how to interpret" section which covers what patterns to look for to identify certain relationships or factors.
 This should mimic those parts from the CSET documentation.
+Further applicability considerations should include assumptions and caveats with the chain of operators used and how that could impact the results, e.g. impact of re-gridding.
+And if any operators could break assumptions of the diagnostics and thus have applicability ranges (e.g. resolution supported by the diagnostic).

 GUI Documentation
 ~~~~~~~~~~~~~~~~~